chartwerk/base/README.md

-# Chartwerk Base
+# Chartwerk Pod

-Plugin with an abstract class providing basics for timeseries visualization.
+Plugin with an abstract class providing basics for visualization.

 ## Plugin renders:
 - SVG container with: